Certified Post-Qualification Courses

 2. Courses with experiential learning and/or development of practical skills and knowledge, as relevant to Nutritional Therapists and degree-qualified nutrition practitioners, with or without assessment.

 Fees are based on the depth of content and duration of the course.
-For more information on costs, please get in touch with the NTEC administrator.
+For more information on costs and to submit your application, please email the NTEC Administrator.

 All courses will have an education level, this means simply a level of difficulty which indicates the complexity of the knowledge and skills associated with the course.